TheOdinProject/curriculum/ruby_on_rails/advanced_forms_and_activerecord/active_record_callbacks.md

 This is a brief section on a useful topic.
 The Rails Guide reading provides good coverage of it, so our summary will be necessarily brief.

-### Learning Outcomes
+### Lesson Overview

-Look through these now and then use them to test yourself after doing the assignment:
+This section contains a general overview of topics that you will learn in this lesson.

-* What is a callback used for?
+- What a callback is used for.
-* What are the major lifecycle stages of an Active Record object?
+- The major lifecycle stages of an Active Record object.
-* How do you build an "around" callback?
+- How to build an "around" callback.
-* How do you specify a particular action to run a callback for?
+- How to specify a particular action to run a callback for.

 ### The Life Cycle of an Active Record Object